IMG_1517.jpg

 The Challenge

-After interviewing shoppers and observing their experiences, we found a key issue: guests struggle to find and navigate to stores.
+After interviewing shoppers and observing their shopping experiences, we found a key issue: guests struggle to find and navigate to stores.
 Many rely on the printed directory for help, but poor signage makes it hard to know where to start, understand the floor layout, or find elevators and restrooms.
 Our goal was to develop a simple and effective system to enhance navigation for shopping center visitors.

 The current crop of shopping center digital directories were overly complicated and clunky.
 We wanted to create an experience that would serve a diverse audience of international visitors to our shopping centers (which are often situated in tourist …